 And I actually plan on using every single one in conversation.

-Looking for a few stupefying spring decor ideas?
+Looking for a few stupefying flower decor ideas?

-Here’s a little flower distraction for you today with creative ideas and simple tips on how to decorate with flowers using things you have around the house.
+I’m using my new vocabulary to share a few creative ideas and simple tips on how to decorate with flowers (most of them using things you have around the house).

 1. Fill a basket with flowers